A secure WordPress website: our best practices

 When building and maintaining a custom WordPress website, it’s important to choose a reliable partner.
 There are many parties creating WordPress websites, ranging from independent developers working in attics to ISO 27001 certified digital agencies.
 By choosing a reliable partner, you can trust that your website will be properly secured and maintained.

-When choosing a builder, it is important to consider their experience, expertise, and references, as well as the security measures they take to ensure your WordPress site remains safe.
+When choosing a builder or WordPress hosting provider, it is important to consider their experience, expertise, and references, as well as the security measures they take to ensure your WordPress site remains safe.

 Is WordPress easy to hack?